 Inflammation can be both chronic and acute.
-Acute inflammation presents as sunburns, acne flares, and allergic reactions.
-This type of inflammation typically doesn’t last longer than a month or so.
+Acute inflammation presents as sunburns, acne flares and allergic reactions.
+This type of inflammation usually doesn’t last longer than a month or so.
 Chronic inflammation can last much longer, however, and sometimes indefinitely.

-Inflammation of the skin stems from a variety of sources, including imbalanced hormones, stress, the weather, genetics, illnesses, and yes, diet.
+Inflammation of the skin stems from a variety of sources, including imbalanced hormones, stress, the weather, genetics, illness, and yes, diet.
 Eating a nutritious, balanced diet will help exponentially to prevent and decrease skin inflammation.
 It will also help reduce stress, prevent illness, and balance hormones.

-1. Coconut Milk – A Non-Dairy Milk Alternative
+1. Coconut Milk

 Dairy is inflammatory because it comes from cows who are eating a diet that doesn’t support their physiology.
 Instead of consuming grass, they are ingesting grains, pesticides, and GMOs.
 Ditch the dairy and see if your acne doesn’t significantly improve.

 [Read More: Can A Vitamin D Deficiency Cause Acne?]

-2. Healthy Fatty Fish
+2. Fatty Fish

 Foods that are good for your body are also good for your skin.
 Beauty really does start from the inside out.
 Fatty and oily fish, such as salmon, mackerel, herring, and tuna contain omega 3s, antioxidants, and minerals, all of which are essential for healthy skin.

 Fish is one of those foods that people either love or hate.
 If you’re in the latter camp, consider supplementing with fish oil to assure you’re getting enough of the fatty acids, EPA and DHA.
 Alternatively, you can also eat flaxseeds, which are a plant-based source of omega 3s.

 Vegetables have the renown distinction of being some of the most nourishing foods on the planet.
 Full of life-giving minerals and fiber, nothing quite cleanses and nourishes as well as the vegetable family.
 There is a dizzying array of colorful vegetables to choose from, coming in a myriad of shapes and sizes.

-Red, yellow, and orange vegetables are replete with carotenoids that protect the skin from free-radical damage, and give it strength and elasticity.
+Red, yellow, and orange vegetables are replete with carotenoids that protect the skin from free-radical damage, giving it strength and elasticity.
 Carotenoids also prevent acne and aid in detoxification.
 Whip up a crisp, colorful, antioxidant-rich salad every single day for vibrant health and extraordinary skin.

-5. Delicious Dark Chocolate
+5. Dark Chocolate

 The fatty acid profile is also pretty remarkable.
 Flavanols produce nitric oxide, which improves blood flow and lowers blood pressure.
-This bio-active compound also protects the skin from sun damage and increases hydration.
-You don’t need to gorge yourself on dark chocolate, as small amounts are enough to deliver the amazing benefits this delectable delight has to offer.
+This bio-active compound also protects the skin from sun damage and boosts hydration.
+You don’t need to gorge yourself on dark chocolate, small amounts are enough to deliver the amazing benefits this delectable delight has to offer.

 Because of their high fat content, avocados are great for reducing inflammation.
-Chock full of fatty acids, including oleic and palmitic acid, they are low glycemic, and a great source of fiber.
-Avocados also contain magnesium, potassium, and vitamins, including the fat-soluble vitamins A and K.
+Chock full of fatty acids, including oleic and palmitic acid, they’re low-glycemic, and a great source of fiber.
+They also contain magnesium, potassium, and vitamins, including the fat-soluble vitamins A and K.

 If you’re one of the few that don’t like the texture of avocados, you can receive the benefits by consuming avocado oil.
 It’s highly nourishing and moisturizing, which is excellent for conditions, such as eczema and psoriasis.
 You can also apply avocado oil topically to decrease inflammation, promote wound healing, and stimulate collagen.

-7. Green Tea Is Rich In Antioxidants
+7. Green Tea

-Turmeric is an Indian spice heralded for its anti-inflammatory and anti-oxidant properties.
+Turmeric is an Indian spice heralded for its anti-inflammatory and antioxidant profile.
 A member of the ginger family, turmeric contains high amounts of curcumin, the active ingredient responsible for its therapeutic properties.
 It is also what gives turmeric its vibrant yellow-orange hue.

 Turmeric can also be diced and used in stews and soups.
-Or buy the powdered spice to use in curries, smoothies, and rice dishes.
+Or you can buy the powdered spice to use in curries, smoothies, and rice dishes.
 The peppery flavor of turmeric is especially tasty in scrambled eggs.
 I like to buy turmeric in powder form because it’s more economical.
-It’s organic, 100% raw, and comes from India.
+This brand is organic, 100% raw, and comes from India.

 A whole foods diet is vital if you want to look good and age well.
 It’s just not possible to circumvent this fact.
-Take your skin care routine up a notch by including these 8 nutrient-rich foods to your diet.
+Take your skincare routine up a notch by including these 8 nutrient-rich foods in your diet.